hychen-naza/SSA-RL/README.md

 2, Exploration (PSN, RND, None);
 3, Learning from SSA;

-The video result is shown below, the agent can successfully reach the goal while avoiding dynamic obstacles.
+The video result is shown below, agent is trained to drive to the goal while avoiding dynamic obstacles.
 The red means SSA is triggered.

 <img src="docs/SSA_RL.gif" width="400" height="460">